johncblandii/aws-identity-center/src/README.md

 The `identity_roles_accessible` element provides a list of role names corresponding to roles created in the `iam-primary-roles` component.
 For each named role, a corresponding permission set will be created which allows the user to assume that role.
-The permission set name is generated in Terraform from the role name using this statement:
+The permission set name is generated in Terraform from the role name using a statement like this one:

 ```
-format("Identity%sTeamAccess", replace(title(role), "-", ""))
+format("Identity%sTeamAccess", replace(title(replace(team, "_", "-")), "-", ""))
 ```

 ### Defining a new permission set